harrisoncramer/gitlab.nvim/.github/CONTRIBUTING.md

 It's possible that the feature you want is already implemented, or does not belong in `gitlab.nvim` at all.
 By creating an issue first you can have a conversation with the maintainers about the functionality first.
 While this is not strictly necessary, it greatly increases the likelihood that your merge request will be accepted.

-2. Fork the repository, and create a new feature branch for your desired functionality.
+2. Fork the repository, and create a new feature branch off the `develop` branch for your desired functionality.
 Make your changes.

 If you are using Lazy as a plugin manager, the easiest way to work on changes is by setting a specific path for the plugin that points to your repository locally.
 This is what I do: